liaud77/my-web/_portfolio/tutorial/How-to-move-from-Firefish-to-Mastodon.md

 ---
-title: "Tutorial"
-excerpt: "This is a step-by-step guide of account migration from Firefish to Mastodon.
-Target readers are Fediverse users who are unfamiliar with different Fediverse projects."
-collection: portfolio
+title: "How to move from Firefish to Mastodon"
+author: "Audrey Li"
 date: "2024-03-17"
 ---

 # How to move from Firefish to Mastodon

-> This tutorial guides you to migrate your current Firefish account to a new Mastodon account.
+> This is a step-by-step guide of account migration from Firefish to Mastodon.
+Target readers are Fediverse users who are unfamiliar with different Fediverse projects.
 >
+This tutorial guides you to migrate your current Firefish account to a new Mastodon account.

 Results:

 In your current Firefish account: